myhro/docs-content/content/reference/cli/update.md

 ```

 ## Update with a Versioned Image {#versionedimage}
-The `swarm update` command can be called using the application, service, component and version name:
+The `swarm update` command can also be called using the application, service, component and *version* named tag:

 ```nohighlight
 swarm update <app>/<service>/<component> <version_tag>